 Jesus would have been about 10 or 11 years old when Judah began his initial campaign of rebellion.
 The elements of violence and war were ever present throughout Jesus’ lifetime, and in this context it likely would have been difficult to be neutral on the issue of one’s relationship with Rome.
 Who you worked with and for, and whether they did business with the Romans or Roman sympathizers, would have mattered:

 Do you pay your taxes?
 All of them?
 Why?

 You’re going to whose house?
 The tax collector’s house?

 Are you a sympathizer?
 Did you heal a servant of the Kittim?
 The servant of an officer who leads the very soldiers who occupy us and the land?

 When the gospels contain passages referring to the “Herodians” or questions directed to Jesus about Caesar and taxes, these were not mere issues of political rhetoric and division like Democrats and Republicans debating here in the United States.
 These were matters of potentially picking sides in pre-existing conflicts that were often violent and deadly.

 This was the tense, beautiful context where he called his first disciples.

-He showed them that salvation doesn’t come in strength of arms, the destruction of life, or shedding of blood; but it comes through healing hands that restore lives by touching those with untouchable skin diseases, returning the ability to walk and touch and feel to the crippled and paralyzed, bringing sight to blind eyes and noises to deaf ears, and giving life to dead sons and daughters.
+He showed them that salvation and the establishment of God’s kingdom doesn’t come in strength of arms, destruction of life, or shedding of blood.
+Instead, it comes through healing hands that restore lives by touching those with untouchable skin diseases, returning the ability to walk and move and feel to the crippled and paralyzed, bringing sight to blind eyes and noises to deaf ears, and giving life to dead sons and daughters.

-He taught them that freedom doesn’t come through rallying messages of war and promises of liberty via violence, but through loving enemies, going the extra mile, giving the shirts off our backs, turning the other cheek.
+Jesus taught that freedom doesn’t come through rallying messages of war and promises of liberty via violence, but through loving enemies, going the extra mile, giving the shirts off our backs, turning the other cheek.

 This was Galilee.
 Birthplace of revolutions.